Kalzncc/KalznCodeJudgerCore/README.md

 4) The judgement of "Output limit exceeded" is not implemented.
 5) Log information of judgement particular the system error.

-Just debug in centOS7, suit all Liunx Release version.
+Just debug in centOS7, suit all Liunx Release version theoretically.